jasujm/hrefs/docs/advanced.rst

    >>> parse_obj_as(Href[Textbook], textbook)
    Href(key=1, url=AnyHttpUrl(...'http://example.com/textbooks/1'...))

-Primary key annotations are not composable across inheritance, i.e. it is not possible to define a part of the model key in the parent and another part in the derived model.
+Primary key annotations are not composable across inheritance. it is not possible to define a part of the model key in the parent and another part in the derived model.
 Model key definitions --- whether implicit or explicit --- should only exist in one class of the inheritance tree.